 Warning: Snowcats, snowmobiles and snowmaking may be encountered on any run at any time.

-Freestyle Terrain is becoming more popular at resorts and proper use is important.
-The National Ski Areas Association and Burton Snowboards have developed the “Smart Style” Freestyle Terrain Safety initiative, a cooperative effort to continue the proper use and progression of freestyle terrain at mountain resorts, while also delivering a unified message that is clear, concise, and effective.
+Freestyle Terrain is popular at ski resorts and proper use is important.
+The National Ski Areas Association and Burton Snowboards have developed the “Smart Style” Freestyle Terrain Safety initiative, a cooperative effort to continue the proper use and progression of freestyle terrain at mountain ski resorts, while also delivering a unified message that is clear, concise and effective.

 The 3 main points of Smart Style include: